gis-ops/tutorials/pgrouting/pgrouting-pleasant-hiking.md

 ```

-## Step 2 - Preparing the Topology with osm2po & Importing OSM data
+## Step 2 - Preparing the Topology with osm2po & Importing OSM Data

 As mentioned above, we will use *osm2po* to generate the topology from the OSM data we just generated.
 It is important to understand that OSM data is not routable in its pure form.
 The geniality of this software is that it isn't only a light-weight routing engine, it also processes the OSM data and outputs a SQL-file which can directly be imported to *PostgreSQL* and be used with *pgRouting*.
 For this tutorial our task is to make sure we output a topology including all highways in the area of interest as we will want to post-process these in the database directly.